6vx/kitebot721/src/lib/text/pages/quotes.md

 >
 > **Seraph**

-> Choice is an illusion created between those with power, and those without.
+> Choice is an illusion created between those with power, and those   w  thout.
 >
 > **Merovingian**